artefactory/redis-team-THM/blog/content/08_benchmarks.md

 _Day 8 - When we ran some benchmark for the process of index creation and hosting._

-# Benchmarking the loading scrips
+# Benchmarking the loading scripts

 From a file named `arxiv-metadata-oai-snapshot.json` containing metadata and abstracts of aout 2M papers in 153 different scientific categories, we generated partial indexes and evaluated how it can run in production considering: